This modifier performs two types of computations:

-It determines the number of neighbors of each particle that are within
+It counts the number of neighbors for each particle that are within

-a given cutoff range, the so-called coordination number of a particle, and
+a given cutoff range around its position.
+This information, the so-called coordination number of the particle,

-In the current program version, the Coordination Analysis modifier is restricted to the calculation of the instantaneous RDF for the current simulation frame only.
-If you want to calculate the RDF averaged over all frames of a simulation trajectory, you also need to use OVITO's scripting capabilities instead of the graphical user interface.
+In the current program version, the Coordination analysis modifier can only calculate the instantaneous RDF for the current simulation frame.
+To calculate an average RDF over all frames of a simulation trajectory, you can use OVITO's scripting capabilities and let the Coordination analysis calculate the RDF for each frame and then average the histogram data over all frames with a few lines of Python code.
 See the corresponding section of the scripting manual for an example.